ebzzry/ebzzry.github.io/_src/posts/2014-02-17-emacs-mail.md

-    Title: Emacs: Mail
+    Title: Emacs & Mail
     Date: 2014-02-17T16:02:38
     Tags: emacs, mail

-in this day and age, checking our mail means going to the website of our mail provider, or using a mobile app. however, there are some cases when we want to have more control over our messages, especially when the feature we want is not present with the mainstream options.
+In this day and age, checking our mail means going to the website of our mail provider, or using a mobile app. however, there are some cases when we want to have more control over our messages, especially when the feature we want is not present with the mainstream options.